 Bowman XRF instruments use X-ray fluorescence technology to determine the thickness and composition of plating deposits with exceptional accuracy.
 Measurement is performed by exposing a precisely defined area of the test specimen to x-ray energy.
 This causes X-ray emission (fluorescence) from both coating and substrate, which is detected with a high precision energy-dispersive detector.

 Energy resolution, detection efficiency, and robustness are three factors relative to detectors.
 Energy resolution is the ability to separate two photons having a small energy difference.
 Detection efficiency refers to the efficiency of x-ray documentation.
-All Bowman XRF systems use advanced solid state detector technology, either a Silicon PIN Detector or a Silicon Drift Detector.
+All Bowman XRF systems use the advanced solid state detector technology of a Silicon Drift Detector.